peichunhuang-1/core/README.md

 # core
-This project is a light-weight publisher-subscriber communicate protocol based on gRPC.
+This project is a light-weight publisher-subscriber/service(Server-Client) communicate protocol based on gRPC.
+For cases having difficulty on installing ROS, or needy to combine control system to web page.

 # preliminary
 Install gRPC.